PRICE ALERT: There are better options

 LinkedIn Recruiter Alternatives That Won't Bankrupt You

 LinkedIn Recruiter costs $9,000+/year.
 That's more than a used car.
-Here are the alternatives that recruiters actually use in 2026.
+Here are the alternatives recruiters actually use in 2026 -- from email finding tools and Chrome extensions to full applicant tracking systems.
+No more overpaying to reach passive candidates.

 LinkedIn Recruiter Corporate